AndyObtiva/montreal_social_network/README.md

 Montreal Social Network is a Ruby on Rails Hotwire/Turbo web app built during the [Montreal.rb Nov 2025 Hacknight](https://www.meetup.com/montrealrb/events/311445998/).

+It has partial progress that will be continued in Hacknight Part 2 on December, 17, 2025.

 ## Event Description

 Hacknight: Build a Social Network with Rails Hotwire/Turbo [2h]